toschief/Dell-Latitude-7400-Hackintosh/README.md

 # Install Guide

 ## Creating the USB
-- Download the EFI for your version, unzip and extract EFI folder
+- Download the EFI for your macOS Version, unzip and extract EFI Folder
 - [Generate your SMBIOS](https://dortania.github.io/OpenCore-Install-Guide/config-laptop.plist/coffee-lake.html#platforminfo) (use MacBookPro15,1)
 - [Create the USB](https://dortania.github.io/OpenCore-Install-Guide/installer-guide/#creating-the-usb)

 ## BIOS Setup
-- Boot into BIOS using f2 key
+- Boot into BIOS using the F2 Key
-- Reset to default BIOS
+- Reset to Default BIOS
 - Reboot into BIOS
 -------------------------------------------------------------------
 - SATA Operations - AHCI